 We are at a rare juncture.
-Both Congress and the Administration are moving in the same direction regarding tax reforms for domestic natural gas and petroleum exploration and production.
+Both Congress and the Administration are moving in the same direction regarding these tax reforms.
 Both are looking toward provisions that will encourage exploration.
 Both are looking at ways to extend the life of domestic marginal wells - our true strategic petroleum reserve.
-Now is the time to act.
+Particularly in this area, we must not lose this opportunity.